 Adeptus Health Inc. (NYSE: ADPT)Wed, 11/02/2016 - 16:16 — Webmaster

-Ryan & Maniskas, LLP announces that a class action lawsuit has been filed in United States District Court for the Eastern District of Texas on behalf of purchasers of Adeptus Health Inc. (NYSE: ADPT) Class A common shares pursuant and/or traceable to the Company’s secondary public offering (the “SPO”) on or about July 31, 2015, seeking to pursue remedies under the Securities Act of 1933 (the “Securities Act”), as well as purchasers of the Company’s common shares between April 23, 2015 and November 16, 2015, inclusive (the “Class Period”).Join the class action
+Ryan & Maniskas, LLP announces that a class action lawsuit has been filed in United States District Court for the Eastern District of Texas on behalf of purchasers of Adeptus Health Inc. (NYSE: ADPT) Class A common shares pursuant and/or traceable to the Company’s secondary public offering (the “SPO”) on or about July 31, 2015, seeking to pursue remedies under the Securities Act of 1933 (the “Securities Act”), as well as purchasers of the Company’s common shares between April 23, 2015 and November 16, 2015, inclusive (the “Class Period”).Close this form

 Ryan & Maniskas, LLP announces that a class action lawsuit has been filed in United States District Court for the Eastern District of Texas on behalf of purchasers of Adeptus Health Inc. (“Adeptus Health” or the “Company”) (NYSE: ADPT) Class A common shares (hereinafter the “common shares” or “common stock”) pursuant and/or traceable to the Company’s secondary public offering (the “SPO”) on or about July 31, 2015, seeking to pursue remedies under the Securities Act of 1933 (the “Securities Act”), as well as purchasers of the Company’s common shares between April 23, 2015 and November 16, 2015, inclusive (the “Class Period”).